 That’s odd.
+I remember thinking.
 Why would a Spanish-influenced Chilean city name one of its funiculars after the British Queen Victoria?
 Oh well, maybe she donated one or something.
 You never know.

 Then I began to notice that some of the road names were oddly non-Spanish.
 Cochrane, Templeman, Mackenna.

 I noticed even more obvious clues when I joined one of the city’s free walking tours.
-Along the way, I noticed actual shops with otherwise Spanish signage, but with names like ‘Melbourne’ and ‘Brecon’s’.
+As the tour moved through the old city, I noticed actual shops with otherwise Spanish signage, but with names like ‘Melbourne’ and ‘Brecon’s’.
 The latter had the Welsh dragon as pretty much its entire logo and the Welsh flag right over its threshold!

-This was more convincing.
-Welsh is minority culture, globally speaking; so they couldn’t have done it just to appeal to tourists!
+This was a more convincing sign.
+Welsh is minority culture, globally speaking; so the local businesses couldn’t have done it just to appeal to tourists!

 And then, as we continued to make our way down to the pier, there was a metal arch leading down to the al fresco dining area of a restaurant.
 Overhead was its name in stencil – BRIGHTON.

 I actually took the street art tour for reasons I’ll explain in my next story, but it also took us through the key landmarks of the Historic Quarter of Valparaiso.
-I lucked out with an awesome tour guide, Daniel, whose rambling anecdotes somehow tied together old and new Valparaiso, conservative and counter-culture.
+I lucked out with an awesome tour guide, Daniel, whose rambling anecdotes somehow tied together old and new Valparaiso, its conservative and counter-culture histories.

 Once upon a time, Valparaiso was among the most powerful and wealthy harbour cities of the world.
-It was the major seaport for the Pacific oceanic trading route passing through the Straits of Magellan, and as a result she became very rich.
+Following the European Age of Exploration, it became the major seaport for the Pacific oceanic trading route to the New World and Europe passing through the Straits of Magellan, and as a result she became very rich.

 The European sailors – many of them British – settled among the Chilean natives, generally around Cerro Alegre and Cerro Concepcion.
 Yep – those very hills that form the tourist zones today.